quatrerw462/CEN4090L/README.md

 - Changed how loans works, now displays books checked out by logged in user vs user's home library
 - Written by Josh

+<h3>Update (November 8th):</h3>

+- Created base.html template to be used as parent for all the other .html templates (makes it a lot more concise for styling and global elements)
+- Added graphical elements (LitManager logo as a vector for lossless scalability, books texture to be overlayed over the background)
+- Created style.css to be the center for the UI's theme customization.
+It is divided into sections and includes text styling, background styling, button styling, etc.
+- Borrowed a 'particles' java-script library created by Vincent Garreau a few years ago (https://github.com/VincentGarreau/particles.js); it will only be used for styling.
+It has been customized to fit with our project's color scheme (FSU colors).